 - Main skills available before the end of Act 1.
 That way, if you find that a skill doesn't really suit your style, you'll find out quickly and won't have to replay much to restart as another build.
 Note that the power level of these builds can vary as you level; focus on the feel of the build and trust that it will be at least playably viable in the late-game.

 - No specific items required to function.
 You won't need to spend any of your currency to buy items, although you will obviously be able to pick up some more powerful pieces if you do.

 - A wide range of skills.
-The skills featured in these builds form a cross-section of the available skills in Path of Exile, covering Attacks, Spells, and Damage over Time, all different types of damage, and a variety of different playstyles.
+The skills featured in these builds form a cross-section of the available skills in Path of Exile, covering different playstyles and sections of the tree.

 Notes on Using These Builds

 The first and foremost note is this: these builds are not perfect and you can absolutely tweak them if you so choose.
 They are there as guidelines for new players who may be totally lost or intimidated by the skill tree, and will help you avoid common pitfalls made by new players.
 Because they are built assuming no access to Unique items (besides the one Jewel available from a quest), the items you get - or the items you are willing to purchase - can be major factors in tweaks you make to a build.